 Worthwhile Tourist Attractions in Ottawa

 There are plenty of beautiful places worth seeing in Ottawa.
-Once tourists have checked out the requirements for an eTA Canada and applied, the next step towards enjoying Ottawa is making a list of the attractions and festivals they’d like to visit during their stay to make the most of their time there.
+Once tourists have checked out the requirements for the Canadian eTA and applied, the next step towards enjoying Ottawa is making a list of the attractions and festivals they’d like to visit during their stay to make the most of their time there.

 Cultural Sites in Ottawa